jina-ai/jina/docs/concepts/orchestration/deployment.md

     dep.block()
 ````

-This will make the Deployment reachable via gRPC and HTTP simultanously.
+This will make the Deployment reachable via gRPC and HTTP simultaneously.

 ## Methods